ioos/gsoc/2024/project-results.md

 # Project Details

-More information about each project is also available on the [IOOS organization page](https://summerofcode.withgoogle.com/programs/2024/organizations/ioos) on the Google Summer of Code Website.
+More information about each project is also available on the [IOOS organization page](https://summerofcode.withgoogle.com/programs/2024/organizations/ioos) on the 2024 Google Summer of Code website.